diversemix/diversemix.github.io.old/software/setup.md

 NOTE: If every owning a chromebook, with [crouton](https://github.com/dnschneid/crouton) using [these instructions](https://ubuntu.com/tutorials/install-ubuntu-on-chromebook#1-overview)

+### Immeadiately after installation

+1. Use the SSO prompt you are presented with and sign in to:

+- Ubuntu One
+- Microsoft
+- Google

+2. Stuff that if not done will annoy you:

+- Open Firefox and login to get Bookmarks
+- Open Settings and set mouse to natural scroll
+- Run `sudo apt-get install gnome-tweaks -y && gnome-tweaks`
+- Then go to "Keyboard and mouse" -> Additional Layout -> Caps Lock -> Make Caps an addtional Esc

+3. Visit https://blog.diversemix.com/software/setup.html and follow instructions from there

 ### Essential To Start

-The following sections does assume you have pulled by dotfiles with:
+The following sections setup git does assume you have pulled by dotfiles with:

 ```
 # Bare essentials
 sudo apt install -y \